lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say_checklist.md

 -  **__________________ [Team Lead's name], which column did we find most helpful for creating this team's dataset?**
 - **Are there any adjustments that the team would make to the clinic selection criteria?
 For example, should we include trainees?
 Other considerations that seem important?**

+### See SAY guide for narration details on generating file for Team (SP) Flow module

 ### 3. Click to view the "viz" tabs, which show team trends.

 - [ ] The Viz tab helps us _zoom out_ and shows team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.